 Welcome to graduate studies in the School of Mechanical, Industrial and Manufacturing Engineering.
 We look forward to helping you achieve your professional and personal goals.
-As an incoming graduate student, you will need to complete each of the specified tasks.
-Please review the procedures listed below.
+As an incoming graduate student please review the procedures listed below.

-Please note, students studying online only should follow this Guide for Ecampus Students
+Please note, students enrolled in an online degree program (as opposed to those taking classes remotely due to COVID) only should follow this Guide for Ecampus Students.

 Prior to the Start of Your First Term at Oregon State University